Rufi512/dotfiles/.config/qtile/README.md

 The bar will appear on the screen with higher resolution
 <img src ="https://github.com/Rufi512/dotfiles/blob/main/.config/qtile/qtile.png"/>

-you need to have nerd-fonts installed to see the icons
+You need to have nerd-fonts and MesloLGS NF installed to see the icons

 ```
-yay -S nerd-fonts-ubuntu-mono
+yay -S nerd-fonts-ubuntu-mono ttf-meslo-nerd-font-powerlevel10k
 ```

 | Shortcut Key | App |